riscv/sail-riscv/c_emulator/gdb/README.md

 ## Usage

-To use the simulator in this mode, configure and build it with the CMake option `-DENABLE_GDBSERVER=TRUE`, and run it as:
+To use the simulator in this mode, run it as:

 ```
 $ sail_riscv_sim [other options] [--trace-gdbserver] --gdb-server-port <port> <elf_file>